EDM-Research/VATr-pp/README.md

 pip install -r requirements.txt
 ```

+[This folder](https://drive.google.com/drive/folders/13rJhjl7VsyiXlPTBvnp1EKkKEhckLalr?usp=sharing) contains the regular IAM dataset `IAM-32.pickle` and the modified version with attached punctuation marks `IAM-32-pa.pickle`.
+The folder also contains the synthetically pretrained weights for the encoder `resnet_18_pretrained.pth`.
-From [this folder](https://drive.google.com/drive/folders/13rJhjl7VsyiXlPTBvnp1EKkKEhckLalr?usp=sharing) you have to download the files `IAM-32.pickle` and `resnet_18_pretrained.pth` and place them into the `files` folder.
+Please download these files and place them into the `files` folder.

 ## Training

+To train the regular VATr model, use the following command.
+This uses the default settings from the paper.

 ```bash
 python train.py